pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 Inversion of control is applied through the use of factories to create objects.
 The advantage here is that we can specify our class in a generic way, for example, by indicating that it is a persistence unit, but without having to specify connection parameters and other aspects.

 The locator pattern is implemented via the use of a YAML configuration file.
-This feature allows us to make configuration choices at runtime.
+This feature allows us to make configuration choices at deployment time.
 For example, we can change connection parameters, such as IP addresses or database names, and we can provide more than one option for a type of component.

 The sections and example that follow explain in detail how this is done .